het-tanis/prolug-labs/Kubernetes-Labs/canary-deployments/step2/text.md

 <details>
 <summary>Solution</summary>
-Create a service that exposes the nginx-deployment-blue to the internal cluster.
+Create a service that exposes the nginx-deployment-canary to the internal cluster.

 ```plain
 kubectl expose deployment nginx-deployment-canary --port=80 --type=ClusterIP --name=web-service
 ```{{exec}}

-Verify that the deployment is properly exposed and seeing the pod IPs for nginx-deployment-blue
+Verify that the deployment is properly exposed and seeing the pod IPs for nginx-deployment-canary
 ```plain
 kubectl describe svc web-service
 ```{{exec}}